 However long the craving stage does end up lasting, it will then be followed by what’s known as the extinction stage, wherein the symptoms of crack withdrawal should have either dissipated or, if still present, be much weaker and easier to manage.

 Even though this is the final stage of crack withdrawal, even once past it, an individual can still experience random intermittent cravings for crack as well as mild feelings of depression, which can sometimes remain for as long as six months.

 Like cocaine detox, crack detox can be done on an outpatient basis if the addiction is not as severe or the individual has not been dependent on crack for very long.
-However, because crack withdrawal can be more intense with symptoms that are difficult to predict, inpatient medical detoxification may be necessary to avoid the previously mentioned dangers associated with withdrawal from crack.
+However, because crack withdrawal can be more intense with symptoms that are difficult to predict, medical detoxification may be necessary to avoid the previously mentioned dangers associated with withdrawal from crack.

 If someone tries to stop using crack all at once or “cold turkey,” there is also a greater risk of complications and more severe withdrawal symptoms.
 Engaging in regular crack binges throws off the dopamine levels in the brain to such an extreme degree that the crash becomes much more intense and harder to handle, especially for someone trying to do a crack detox alone.